OliverMaerz/layeriov2/README.md

 }'
 ```

-To receive all sharings for the current user (with all data in the JSON response):
+To receive all sharings for the current user (so all selections, all recipients etc.):
 ```shell
 curl -X GET \
   http://127.0.0.1:8000/sharings/ \